 - Your name - Account number - Date of statement - Name and logo of bank / building society - That your balance has not fallen below the required amount for the full 28 day period - That the required funds remain in your account up until the closing balance of the statement; - Electronic bank statements.
 These must contain all the details highlighted above. - A letter from your bank or building society including all the information highlighted above. - Joint account statements if you are named as one of the account holders and they include all the information highlighted above. - Parental or legal guardian bank statements that include all the details highlighted above.
-If you intend to use this evidence to prove your ability to meet the maintenance requirements, then you will also have to provide the following: - Legal documentation (or notarised copy) establishing the relationship (this would be either your birth certificate or certificate of adoption or court document stating the name of the legal guardian)

-• Signed and dated letter from the parent(s) or legal guardian which confirms your relationship and that they have given their consent to the funds being available to you to study in the UK.
-We have produced a template letter that your parents can use.
-This can be accessed on our intranet pages by using the search term 'parental financial support template letter'.
+If you intend to use this evidence to prove your ability to meet the maintenance requirements, then you will also have to provide the following: - Your birth certificate (or an alternative acceptable legal document that confirms the relationship) - Signed and dated letter from the parent(s) or legal guardian which confirms your relationship and that they have given their consent to the funds being available to you to study in the UK.
+Please access a template letter for this on our intranet pages by using the search term 'parental financial support template letter' or contact us if you cannot access the intranet.

 If you are using bank statements from overseas, the Home Office will expect you to write on the document the closing balance in pounds sterling.
-You should use the official exchange rate on the OANDA website.
-(Use the exchange rate on the date of your submitted application.)
+You should use the official exchange rate on the OANDA website (Use the exchange rate on your visa application submission date.)